Ysdra/HW-3-JS-Password-Generator/README.md

 A random password generator that utilizes JavaScript.

 ## Purpose & Requirements
 A random password generator that demonstrates through the power of JavaScript how we can generate random elements to create the desired result.
-Th thought process is to design a random password generator that generates a password with a length between 8-128 characters long that includes special characters as well.
+The thought process is to design a random password generator that generates a password with a length between 8-128 characters long that includes special characters as well.

 ## Thought Process